ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. Validates if all required input parameters have been received as listed below for each specific request
    * Applicant Type Code - Mandatory
 2. If the mandatory input parameter is missing, responds with the appropriate error message
-1. Validates if the response contain the following attributes for each Document Category Code
+1. Validates if the response contains the following attributes for each Document Category Code
    * Document Category Code
    * Name
    * Description